Arbelaezch/nba-draft-simulator/README.md

 # NBA Draft Simulator

-A React Native mobile game that lets you compete against AI teams to draft your dream basketball squad.
+A React Native mobile game with over 1000 downloads that lets you compete against AI teams to draft your dream basketball squad.
 Test your team-building skills against sophisticated AI opponents and receive detailed feedback to improve your strategy.

 ## 🏀 Features